Recycling intermediate steps to improve Hamiltonian Monte Carlo: Numerical results

 \subsection{Multivariate Gaussian}

-The first test case is sampling from a 250-dimensional multivariate Gaussian $\Normal{{\Sigma}}$, where ${\Sigma}$ is drawn from a Wishart distribution with 250 degrees of freedom and mean equal to the identity matrix.
-A covariance matrix drawn from this distribution exhibits strong correlations, and in our case the ratio between the largest and smallest eigenvalue of ${\Sigma}$ was approximately $9.5 \times 10^4$.
-Since HMC and NUTS with the identity mass matrix are invariant under rotations, for convenience we assume that $\Sigma$ is diagonal with $\Sigma_{i,i} = \sigma_i^2$, where $\sigma_i^2$ corresponds to the $i$th smallest eigenvalue of the original covariance matrix.
+The first test case is sampling from a 250-dimensional multivariate Gaussian $\Normal{{\bm{\Sigma}}}$, where ${\bm{\Sigma}}$ is drawn from a Wishart distribution with 250 degrees of freedom and mean equal to the identity matrix.
+A covariance matrix drawn from this distribution exhibits strong correlations, and in our case the ratio between the largest and smallest eigenvalue of ${\bm{\Sigma}}$ was approximately $9.5 \times 10^4$.
+Since HMC and NUTS with the identity mass matrix are invariant under rotations, we take $\Sigma$ to be diagonal with $\Sigma_{i,i} = \sigma_i^2$, where $\sigma_i^2$ corresponds to the $i$th smallest eigenvalue of the original covariance matrix.
 For the path length of HMC, we first found the smallest value of $\tau_{}$ for which the samples in the leading principal component direction are roughly independent.
 The typical practice would be then to jitter $\tau^{(i)}$'s within the range $[0.9 \, \tau_{}, 1.1 \, \tau_{}]$ to avoid periodicity \citep{neal10}, but this still resulted in near perfect periodicity and hence poor mixing for some parameters.
 After some experiments, we found jittering $\tau^{(i)}$ in the range $[\tau / 2, \tau]$ to provide decent mixing along all the coordinates.

-We simulated 800 independent Markov chains of length 1600 starting from stationarity.
-We then computed the MSE in Monte Carlo estimates of the mean, variance, and 97.5\% quantile along each dimension.
-Fig.~\ref{fig:Gaussian_mean_est} shows $\log_2$ of the ratios between ESS of HMC with and without recycling, calculated from the MSE using the relation \eqref{eq:ess_definition}.
+Fig.~\ref{fig:Gaussian_mean_est} shows $\log_2$ of the ratios between ESS of HMC with and without recycling.
+To facilitate the comparison of algorithms with and without recycling, the parameters are sorted in increasing order of the ESS ratios in mean estimation.
 Values above zero indicate superior performance of our recycling algorithm.
-Recycling uniformly and substantially improves on estimating variance and quantiles: about 100\% increase in ESS on average.
-Though the mean estimates for parameters with larger variances are not improved, Fig.~\ref{fig:Gaussian_ess_est} clearly demonstrates gains in the worst case performance.
+The use of recycling improves, uniformly and substantially, estimation of the variances and quantiles: about 100\% increase in ESS on average.
+Not all the mean estimators are improved by recycling, but the ones with worst ESS are significantly improved (Fig.~\ref{fig:Gaussian_ess_est}).
 Out of 251 recyclable samples generated on average from each iteration of HMC, we recycled $251 / 8 \approx 31$ samples.